List of breweries in North Carolina: History

 In 1985, Uli Bennewitz pushed a change in the North Carolina law books.
 This change made it legal for a brewpub to exist under state laws.
 The next year (1986) Bennewitz opened NC's first brewpub, Weeping Radish Bavarian Restaurant.

 On August 13, 2005, House Bill 392 from the NC General Assembly was signed by then-Governor Mike Easley.
 HB 392 (commonly known as the "Pop The Cap" Bill) defined a "malt beverage" as any "beer, lager, malt liquor, ale, porter, and any other brewed or fermented beverage" that contained between .5% and 15% alcohol by volume.
 This represented an increase from the previous limit of 6%.
 As of 2021, there were more than 340 active breweries in North Carolina.

+Western North Carolina breweries are transforming into gathering places for the community by offering a variety of entertainment, expanding amenities like playgrounds and dog parks, and hosting local social groups.
+This approach help brands build deeper local connections.